hkimbrough22/city-explorer-api/README.md

 Actual time needed to complete: about 120 minutes

+### Lab08 - Feature 3

+Name of feature: Publish

+Estimate of time needed to complete: 45 minutes

+Start time: 22:00

+Finish time: Next day, 10:00

+Actual time needed to complete: altogther about 180 minutes

+### Lab09 - Feature 1

+Name of feature: Refactor

+Estimate of time needed to complete: 45 minutes

+Start time: 13:47

+Finish time: 14:50

+Actual time needed to complete: 63 minutes

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
+- Marco helped me create the WRRC for day 1.
-- [Christopher Burk](https://github.com/cburk2019) worked with me to create the WRRC
+- [Christopher Burk](https://github.com/cburk2019) help me to create the WRRC for day 2.
+- [Patrick Laurion](https://github.com/plaurion1989) helped me create the WRRC for day 3.
+- [Joe Ivans](https://github.com/joeivans) helped me create the WRRC for day 4.
 - [Code Fellows Code 301 Class Repo](https://github.com/codefellows/seattle-code-301d77) for .gitignore.
-- TA Hexx King helped a ton with Lab 08 - Feature 1.
+- TAs [Chance Harmon](https://github.com/ChanceHarmon) and [Hexx King](https://github.com/HexxKing) helped a ton with Lab 08 - Feature 1.
+- Volunteered my code for code review on 26 August 2021 and we fixed my Lab 08 - Feature 3 functionality together.
+- Used this [response](https://stackoverflow.com/a/66580009) for figuring out the Date functionality of serverStatus.js.